-Nineteen years ago, the English Department decided to enhance its already robust contemporary poetry curriculum by creating the Westminster Poetry Series.
+Two decades ago, the English Department decided to enhance its already robust contemporary poetry curriculum by creating the Westminster Poetry Series.
 Every year, the department invites a major poet to visit Westminster for two or three days, usually in the spring.
 The entire school studies books of poems by the visiting poets, guaranteeing an especially knowledgeable audience, something all of the visiting writers have loved.
-A generous grant from former trustee Maureen Goldfarb and her daughter Kirsten Ford ’00 funds the series.
+A generous grant from former trustee Maureen Ford-Goldfarb and her daughter Kirsten Ford ’00 funds the series.

 For the past two years, the English Department has stayed close to home hosting former Connecticut poet laureate Marilyn Nelson for a return visit in 2016-2017 and current Connecticut poet laureate Rennie McQuilkin in 2017-2018.
 Nelson lives in East Haddam while McQuilkin lives in Simsbury within sight of Williams Hill.
 The department has ranged much farther afield to find his year’s visiting poet — the 19th Westminster Poet — Lisa Olstein.
 Olstein, who does hail from New England (she grew up near Boston, Mass.), currently lives in Austin, Texas, where she teaches in the Michener Center for Writers at the University of Texas.
 Olstein will read to the school on the afternoon of Monday, April 16, 2019, in Werner Centennial Center.
 In addition, she will be visiting with English classes during the academic day on Monday and Tuesday.